erikjones-hs/hyperscience_dbt/dbt_packages/microsoft_ads/README.md

 ## Contributions

 Additional contributions to this package are very welcome!
-Please create issues or open PRs against `master`.
+Please create issues or open PRs against `main`.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Resources:
 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next